lsst-sitcom/sitcomtn-025/index.rst

       - Report on their status, limitations, and where their current requirements may need to be expanded to cover any increase in scope
       - Tools which were considered but found to be inadequate must also be reported

+This section contains a summary of the tools currently available for use that are applicable to on-the-fly operations.
+What follows is a list of the tools, each with a short description that contain links to pertinent information.

-Content for this section is found in the `original presentation given to stakeholders <https://docs.google.com/presentation/d/1i4p-sg42FXtEqGVqIZMeFadWSZZ0Lu_CpoqEafkMfy4/edit#slide=id.gd8dafc0d0d_0_30>`_.
+A high-level overview of these tools and computering resources was presented at the `original presentation given to stakeholders <https://docs.google.com/presentation/d/1i4p-sg42FXtEqGVqIZMeFadWSZZ0Lu_CpoqEafkMfy4/edit#slide=id.gd8dafc0d0d_0_30>`_.

-**Tools** FIXME: Add a few sentences and links to each item:
+These slides may contain additional information and/or a more detailed description and use-case.

+Currently Available Tools
+^^^^^^^^^^^^^^^^^^^^^^^^^

+The following tools are released for general use and are expected to be used in the context of on-the-fly information gathering and display.
+Some remain under active development whereas others are considered nearly complete.

+LOVE
+''''

+.. tiago writing this

+Nublado (Jupyter Notebook) Interface
+''''''''''''''''''''''''''''''''''''

+.. patrick writing this

-- Camera Visualization Tool
+Camera Visualization Tool
+''''''''''''''''''''''''''

+.. tony writing this

+EFD and LFA
+'''''''''''

+..
+Patrick writing this

+Chronograf
+''''''''''

+..
+Patrick writing this

-- Watcher
+Watcher
-- faro (after burner to the OCPS and prompt processing)
+'''''''

+..
+Patrick writing this

-- SAL Scripts
+SAL Scripts
+'''''''''''

+..
+Patrick writing this

-- OCPS
+OCPS
-- Nublado Interface (USDF, Summit etc) with Jupyter Notebook Functionality
-- LOVE
-- Chronograph
-- EFD and LFA
+'''''''

+..
+Patrick writing this

+Prompt Processing Data Products
+'''''''''''''''''''''''''''''''

-- Prompt Processing Data Products and delivery `via the Telemetry Gateway <https://docushare.lsst.org/docushare/dsweb/Get/LSE-72#%5B%7B%22num%22%3A54%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C69%2C205%2C0%5D>`_.
+and delivery `via the Telemetry Gateway <https://docushare.lsst.org/docushare/dsweb/Get/LSE-72#%5B%7B%22num%22%3A54%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C69%2C205%2C0%5D>`_.

+..
+Patrick writing this

+faro
+'''''''

+(after burner to the OCPS and prompt processing)

+..
+Keith writing this

-**Available Computing Power:**
+Available Computing Power
+^^^^^^^^^^^^^^^^^^^^^^^^^

+..
+Robert writing this

-The following computing resources are available for use but how the hardware will be utilizedis not yet well planned and/or documented.
+The following computing resources are available for use but how the hardware will be utilized is not yet well planned and/or documented.

 - Camera Diagnostic Cluster
 - Commissioning Cluster (Antu)

-FIXME: Add discussion with regards to how these tools are used for on-sky data and calibration data?
-Could also put this in the `Other Findings and Identified Issues`_  section.
+The use of these clusters remains unclear and is called out in the `Other Findings and Identified Issues`_ section, under the :ref:`Diagnostic_and_Commissioning_Cluster` heading.

 .. _Deliverable 4: